reactive-python/reactpy/docs/source/installation.rst

 Running The Test
 ----------------

-The test suite for IDOM covers:
+The test suite for IDOM is executed using Tox_ and covers:

 1. Server-side Python code using PyTest_

 2. The end-to-end application using Selenium_

 3. (Coming soon...)
-Client side Javascript code
+Client side Javascript code [GH195]_

 To run the full suite of tests you'll need to install: